irs1318dev/Fauxbot/ElevatorExercise.md

 The Fifth Floor button tells the Elevator that it should move to the height of the Fifth Floor (200.0).

 ### Updating State
-There's no specific state diagram for the Elevator
+There's no specific state diagram for the Elevator.
+Whenever the user presses one of the buttons, the elevator mechanism should note the new desired height.
+It will use that desired height in addition to the current height read from the encoder to provide to a PID controller (PIDHandler class) to calculate the output to send to the motor.

 ## Links
 [Robot Programming Guide](/Robot%20Programming%20Guide.md)